apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-access-patterns.md

 Use the "watch" pattern when:

 - **Dynamic configuration**: Values change during application runtime.
-- **Hot reloading**: Need to update behavior without restarting the service.
+- **Hot reloading**: You need to update behavior without restarting the service.
-- **Feature toggles**: Enabling/disabling features based on configuration changes.
+- **Feature toggles**: Enabling or disabling features based on configuration changes.
 - **Resource management**: Adjusting timeouts, limits, or thresholds dynamically.
 - **A/B testing**: Updating experimental parameters in real-time.